 Utilizing natural environments so that space and resources are not depleted.
 This includes land management, carrying capacities, and interrelationships between an ecosystem.

-This tenet can help characterize the carrying capacity of Earth’s orbit.
-If we can quantify a specific orbit, then we can predict how it may be utilized.
+This tenet can help characterize the carrying capacity of various near-Earth orbital “habitats” to include cislunar space.
+If we can quantify the carrying capacity of a specific orbit, then we can predict how it may be utilized, when it may become saturated, and effectively manage this capacity, incentivizing behaviors and services which give capacity back.

 3. Past and current uses